gwenmaudet/gwen-maudet.github.io/index.md

 # Gwen Maudet

+_Postdoctoral Researcher
+University of Luxembourg_

 Welcome to my academic website!
+Here you'll find information about my research, publications, teaching, and professional experience.

+*You can add a professional photo here later.*

+Feel free to explore the sections above or [contact me](mailto:gwen.maudet@imt-atlantique.fr).